-You do you
+2. You do you

 There is something very freeing (if not a tad insulting) in the fact that Dutch people do not care what you do.
-You could wear feathers in your hair or decide to only eat kale for a month (though I strongly advise you to reconsider) and nobody will say a thing.
+You could wear feathers in your hair or decide to only eat kale for a month (though I strongly advise you to reconsider), and nobody will say a thing.

 On top of this, the Netherlands has got to be one of the most accepting places in the world when it comes to the LGBTQ+ community.
-This is really a come-as-you-are country, and the Dutch rightly take pride in that.
+This is really a come-as-you-are country, and the Dutch take pride in that.

-Don’t make excuses
+3. Don’t make excuses

-Go back to basics
+4. Go back to basics

-Chill.
+5. Chill.
 Don’t worry.
 It’ll be fine.

 Chill.
 Not even celebrities in the Netherlands are harassed on the street.
 It’s a regular occurrence to see the prime minister ride his bike to work just like anyone else.
 The Dutch value privacy and personal space.

 An increasing number of high school graduates take a gap year instead of jumping straight into studies they don’t feel 100% sure about.
 And if they do start studying a subject they don’t like, no problem.

-No pressure, the Dutch value life experience.
+No pressure!
+The Dutch value life experience.
 There’s no need to have it all figured out; just don’t take things too seriously.

 In every aspect of life in the Netherlands, you can apply this uniquely Dutch mentality.
-Their Calvinist roots influence everything from their lunch culture to their insistence on you paying them back for that 0.90 cents.
+Their Calvinist roots influence everything from their open curtains to their insistence on you paying them back for that €0.90 coffee they bought you.

 What do you think makes the Netherlands such a happy nation?
 Leave your thoughts in the comments below!